ProxyAddress uses duplicated addresses to connect those facing homelessness with support. Watch the video below or read on to find out more.

 ProxyAddress has been featured in:

-Chris has been named a Big Issue Changemaker, an RIBA Rising Star, a Designer in Residence of the Design Museum, and one of the top 100 architects of the year by the Korean Institute of Architects.
-His work has recieved awards such as the RIBA President's Medal for Research, a D&AD Impact Award for Humanitarian Aid, and was shortlisted for the Beazley Designs of the Year.
+Chris has been named a Big Issue Changemaker, an RIBA Rising Star, a Designer in Residence of the Design Museum, and one of the top 100 architects of 2019.
+His work has recieved awards such as the RIBA President's Medal for Research, a D&AD Impact Award for Humanitarian Aid, and was named one of the Beazley Designs of the Year.
 He is also Director of design studio, Hildrey Studio, and has spoken on television, radio, and in the Houses of Parliament about the role of design to effect positive social change.

 Chris is Head of Best Practice at Crisis, leading on direct services and support for organisations to prevent and relieve homelessness across the UK.
 Within the wider role of Crisis as the UK's national charity for homeless people, Chris has valuable insight into campaigning, lobbying government, undertaking research, and providing all-round support to those facing homelessness.